MUSIC and MUSIC EDUCATION

 Piano Proficiency Examination

-The piano proficiency examination is to be successfully completed at the end of the second semester of class piano studies.
+The piano proficiency examination is to be completed at the end of the second semester of class piano studies.
 Grading will be Pass, Fail.
-The student must fulfill the requirement of passing the piano proficiency examination in order to graduate.
+The student must fulfill the requirement of passing the piano proficiency examination to graduate.
 Students who enter the department as a music major with previous piano experience may be exempted from the class piano requirement by passing the piano proficiency examination.
 The student will be required to attempt the piano proficiency examination during each semester until the requirement is fulfilled.

 Junior and Senior Recitals